schibsen/Speciale_Noter/Uge 1 (05.09-08.09)/Definitions.md

 - Single-Objective Generative Adversarial Active Learning (SO-GAAL)

 # P
+### Presentation attack
+Presentation attack refers to an attack using an instrument with the intention to affect the normal operation of the biometric system
+These attacks are in the physical domain, as they do not use software to manipulate an image.

 ### Purification
 A pre-processing strategy, that involves automatically removing adversarial perturbations in the input image prior to passing them to a face matcher.